acyio/gen-z/README.md

 We hope you enjoy the game as much as we did making it! – The Gen-Z Team

-Disclaimer: You can use the provided code for reference purposes.
-Please do not copy or plagiarize my work.
+Disclaimer: You can use the provided code for reference purposes only.
+Please do not copy or plagiarize the work.
 Thanks for your cooperation.